Journalism vs Mass Communication: Espousing the right subject domain

 As the name itself suggests, mass communication deals with a wider range of media to ‘communicate’ different stories, messages, facts or statistics to the public.
 Innumerable amount of courses ranging from advertising, public relations, films, Journalism etc can be categorized in this domain.
 However a great deal of confusion arises when we discuss about Journalism and whether it is same or different from Mass Communication.
 While the general definition of journalism is specific to delivering news to public through print, electronic or digital media.
-Print media or print journalism largely covers newspapers and magazines, Digital employs various social and web based forums to disseminate information while electronic journalism is the reporting of news through television and radio.
-Whereas Mass Communication deals with the procedure of conveying or transmitting a message to the general population through media like radio, newspapers, magazines, television, internet and so on.
-Journalism is tilted towards news reporting be it for newspapers, magazines or television, while mass communication is a broader field encompassing films, online media, documentary, television, radio, graphics, events, advertising, corporate communications and so on.
+Print media covers newspapers and magazines.
+Digital media disseminates information through social and web-based platforms.
+Electronic journalism reports news through television and radio.

 Also Read: Why you should choose a Degree in Media Science?